tarantool/doc/doc/1.9/book/replication/repl_add_instances.rst

 or something in the replica set has changed.

     1. Try to connect to all nodes from ``box.cfg.replication``, or to the number of nodes required by :ref:`replication_connect_quorum <cfg_replication-replication_connect_quorum>`, within the time period specified in :ref:`replication_connect_timeout <cfg_replication-replication_connect_timeout>`.

-    2. Try to 'sync' with the connected nodes, within the time period specified in :ref:`replication_sync_timeout <cfg_replication-replication_sync_timeout>`.
+    2. Try to sync with the connected nodes, within the time period specified in :ref:`replication_sync_timeout <cfg_replication-replication_sync_timeout>`.